neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 -- station where a train splits (list the station on two lines, and specify which line gets which tsn) -- station where a train connects to another (list the station on two lines, and specify which line gets which tsn)

+A single train number such as "8" will simply say which train to use out of several.

-For technical reasons, a simple "8" or "8 first last" will be accepted as a special code, but it may cause nonsensical behavior.
+For technical reasons, "8 first last" will be accepted as a special code, but it may cause nonsensical behavior.

+A cell may also contain the special code "blank".
+This is for clarity.
+It will be equivalent to putting a single space character in the cell.

 CELLS WITH FREE WRITTEN TEXT
 ----------------------------